All Episodes

 I mean, there's a lot of commonality here.

-The only one thing you can't do is go out and get a can of raid on a Democrat.
+The only thing you can't do is go out and get a can of raid on a Democrat.

-Uh well, whatever you use, Pam.
+Well, whatever you use, Pam.

 This is such a great story.

-This is in the Washington Post, an internal document prepared by a top Democratic strategist, warns that a majority of African American voters in Maryland are open to supporting Republican Senate candidate Michael Steele.
+An internal document prepared by a top Democratic strategerist warns that a majority of African-American voters in Maryland are open to supporting Republican Senate candidate Michael Steele.

 And the document advises the party not to wait to knock Steele down, meaning take him out.

-The March 27th report by Cornell Belcher, the polling consultant for the Democratic National Committee says Governor Ehrlich and Lieutenant Governor Michael Steele have a clear ability to break through the Democratic stronghold among African American voters in Maryland.
+The March 27th report by Cornell Belcher, the polling consultant for the Democratic National Committee, says, Governor Ehrlich and Lieutenant Governor Michael Steele have a clear ability to break through the Democratic stronghold among African American voters in Maryland.

 And the report was given to the Washington Post this week.

-It drills into a topic that's emerged as a key focus of this year's U.S. Senate contest in Maryland, that's race.
+It drills into a topic that's emerged as a key focus of this year's U.S. Senate contest in Maryland, and that's race.

 Now, this doesn't surprise Michael Steele is a solid individual.